Mausumi-Nanda/optiva-inc-demo-hugo-cms/site/content/products/_index.md

         - Product and Feature Description Documents
       plan: OCE
       price: '?'
-    - description: 'Want to see more'
+    - description: Want to see more.
       items:
         - Release Notes
         - Design Documentation